Research-Intensive Course Mini-Grants

 Additional funds may be available for courses that are taking on more intensive research and creative projects.
 If you are interested in applying for additional funding for your course, email us to set up an appointment.

 Tenure-track faculty, teaching professors, and full-time lecturers (Lawrence or Edwards campus) are eligible to apply for a Research-Intensive Course Mini-Grant.

 Eligible courses can be online or in-person and must enroll primarily undergraduate students.
-The course must be offered during the Spring 2023 semester.
+The course must be offered during the Fall 2023 semester.
 Instructors teaching classes from across the disciplines of sciences, social sciences, arts, humanities, and professional schools are encouraged to apply.
 Undergraduate classes of any size, and at any level (introductory to advanced), are eligible.

 If you are unsure if you or your course qualify, please email firstname.lastname@example.org to inquire about eligibility.

 Recipients of Research-Intensive Course Mini-Grants will be expected to: